NLPforLRLsProjects/SAfriSenti-Corpus/README.md

 # Citation
-If you use SAfriSenti-Corpus-Mini in your research please cit it as follows:
+If you use SAfriSenti-Corpus-Mini in your research please cite it as follows: